ArtGateOne/dot2bcf2000/README.md

 -------------------

-U can run from icon (need change default tool to open dot2bcf200 file to node from nodejs installed folder)
+U can run from icon (need change default tool to open dot2bcf2000 file to node from nodejs installed folder)

-USE RMB - open with - and seleck node.exe from c program files / nodejs folder
+USE RMB - open with - and select node.exe from c program files / nodejs folder

 ------------------------------------

-U can RUN my code from command promt
+U can RUN my code from command promt too

 Open command promt (win+R CMD)